Hu Shih: Academic works

+Autobiography

+The 184-page Autobiography at Forty (四十自述) is the only autobiography written by Hu Shih himself.

+Fiction prose and poetry

+In 1920, Hu Shih published the collection of his poems Experiments (zh: 尝试集, chángshì jì).

 The following excerpt is from a poem titled Dream and Poetry, written in vernacular Chinese by Hu.
 It illustrates how he applied those guidelines to his own work.

 His prose included works like The Life of Mr. Close Enough (差不多先生傳), a piece criticizing Chinese society which centers around the extremely common Chinese language phrase 差不多 (chàbuduō), which means something like "close enough" or "just about right":

-His works are listed chronologically at the Hu Shih Memorial Hall website.

-Hu Shih versus Zhang Shizhao
+The Marriage (终身大事) was one of the first plays written in the new literature style.
+Published in the March 1919 issue (Volume 6 Number 3) of New Youth, this Hu Shih's one-act play highlights the problems of traditional marriages arranged by parents.
+The female protagonist eventually leaves her family to escape the marriage in the story.

+Vernacular style

-Hu Shih is considered one of the key leaders of the Chinese language reform and the vernacular style of writing articles.
+Hu Shih was part of the Chinese language reform movement and used the vernacular style in writing articles.
 The opposite style of writing is Classical Chinese, and one of the key leaders of this language was Zhang Shizhao.
-Hu Shih and Zhang Shizhao had only a ten-year age difference, but the men seemed to be of differing generations, and the two were both friends and enemies.
+Hu Shih and Zhang Shizhao had only a ten-year age difference, but the men seemed to be of differing generations.